Circle of Control vs Circle of Influence: 7 Emotional Regulation Insights That Reduce Anxiety

 Instead of taking action in their Circle of Influence, they fret, feeling frustrated and powerless.

-We can better regulate our proactive focus and reactions by understanding the interactions among the three circles of Concern, Influence, and control.
-By working diligently and investing our time and energy in areas we can influence and control, we can effectively tackle life’s challenges, capitalise on opportunities, and ultimately shape our journey.
+We can better regulate our proactive focus and reactions by understanding the interactions among the three circles of Concern, Influence, and Control.
+By working diligently and investing our time and energy in areas we can influence and control, we can effectively tackle life’s challenges, capitalize on opportunities, and ultimately shape our journey.

 It’s natural to care about big concerns, but we should also focus on what we can control.
 Thoughts, actions, and decisions shape lives.
 In this Circle of Control, taking responsibility improves us.

-Our entirely autonomous behaviours, attitudes, and choices are shown in the Circle of Control.
+Our entirely autonomous behaviors, attitudes, and choices are shown in the Circle of Control.
 Direct power over these elements shapes our lives.
-Consider its entire Circle of Influence: it creates opportunities, maintains values, and maximises potential.
-Personal growth and fulfilment depend on our Circle of Control, which promotes responsibility and proactive living.
+Consider its entire Circle of Influence: it creates opportunities, upholds values, and maximizes its potential.
+Personal growth and fulfillment depend on our Circle of Control, which promotes responsibility and proactive living.

-The concept of locus of control, which relates to how firmly people believe they can influence outcomes in their lives, is used in psychological studies to support this idea1.
+The concept of locus of control, which concerns how firmly people believe they can influence outcomes in their lives, is used in psychological studies to support this idea2.
 Similar to concentrating on the Circle of Control, those with a stronger internal locus of control typically show better self-control, healthier coping mechanisms, and improved mental health.

 Circle of Control, Concern, Influence, and Emotional Regulation

-Because these are the things you may change right away, concentrate primarily on your Circle of Control by controlling your thoughts, feelings, and behaviours.
+Because these are the things you may change right away, concentrate primarily on your Circle of Control by controlling your thoughts, feelings, and behaviors.

-Next, communicate, mentor, or help others in improving the situation inside your Circle of Influence without attempting to impose results.
+Next, communicate, mentor, or help others improve the situation within your Circle of Influence without attempting to impose results.

 Lastly, since you have no control over or influence over concerns that fall inside the Circle of Concern, learn to let go of them.
 This method helps you make better decisions, reduce tension, and maintain composure under pressure.

-Additionally, research indicates that anxiety, sadness, and emotional dysregulation are more common in those who have a lower sense of control over their circumstances (an external locus of control)2.
-On the other hand, feeling in control of one’s behaviour and reactions can boost emotional resilience and enhance the capacity to control emotions under pressure.
+Additionally, research indicates that anxiety, sadness, and emotional dysregulation are more common in those who have a lower sense of control over their circumstances (an external locus of control)3.
+On the other hand, feeling in control of one’s behavior and reactions can boost emotional resilience and enhance the capacity to control emotions under pressure.

-Famous educator, author, and speaker Stephen R. Covey observed, “I am not my circumstances. oices shape me.”
-The statement emphasises our choices and the ability to shape our destiny.
+Famous educator, author, and speaker Stephen R. Covey observed, “I am not my circumstances.
+Voices shape me.”
+The state emphasizes our choices and the ability to shape our destiny.
 Your path is shaped by the choices you make and the circumstances you encounter.

 Decisions can change our experiences, rather than absorb them. control our own fate and happiness, rather than being victims.